jshang123/G-Bert/README.md

 - python>=3.5
 - torch_geometric==1.0.3

-## Running Guide
+## Guide
-We list the structure of directory as follows:
+We list the structure of this repo as follows:
 ```latex
 .
 ├── [4.0K]  code/